tenaciousRas/amarino-embed/README.txt

 Another important change in the API is support for custom MessageBuilder implementations.
 This allows you to implement new protocols to talk to Arduino.
 Maybe you want to use Google's Protocol Buffers to talk to Arudino.
 Maybe you want to send binary data, or BSON over the wireless wire.
 No problem�write a custom MessageBuilder implementation and set that in your embedded service.

-This is an early project commit.
+This project is considered relatively stable, but so many changes from the original project were needed that it can only be considered relatively stable.
+For example, the Amarino APK is known to crash, and that hasn't been fixed here (yet).
 Please excuse any issues and help contribute to the project -- if you have time to help write code let me know I'd love some help!

 Branches
 --------